China sends Ebola drug to Africa, eyes clinical trials

 Sihuan says it is China's third-largest prescription drugmaker.
 It was originally a military scientific unit, which was spun off into its current form in 2001.

 The company is preparing for clinical trials in Africa and could test the drug on African Ebola patients, said Huo.
-No Chinese nationals have been infected.
+So far no Chinese nationals have been infected.

-There are about a million Chinese nationals living in Africa, with some 10,000 in the countries most affected by Ebola, which are Sierra Leone, Guinea and Liberia.
+There are around a million Chinese nationals living in Africa, with some 10,000 in the countries most affected by Ebola - Sierra Leone, Guinea and Liberia.

-China has sent hundreds of aid workers to Africa to help in the fight against the outbreak and more than $35 million (£21.89 million) in medical aid to the worst affected countries.
+China has sent hundreds of aid workers to Africa to help in the fight against the Ebola outbreak and more than $35 million in medical aid to the worst affected countries.

 China's military has also given Sihuan the green-light to produce emergency supplies of the drug.

-JK-05 has not been used on humans, although Sihuan says it has proven effective in tests on mice.
+JK-05 has not been used on humans, although Sihuan says it has proven effective during animal testing on mice.

 Its development lags some way behind U.S.-developed ZMapp and TKM-Ebola, which have been tested on monkeys and used on Ebola patients.
 However, analysts said the drug's similarities to Japanese influenza drug Favipiravir is an encouraging sign.

-Japanese firm Fujifilm Holdings Corp (4901.T) last week said the French and Guinean governments were considering clinical trials of Favipiravir, developed by group firm Toyama Chemical Co, to treat patients with Ebola.
+Japanese firm Fujifilm Holdings Corp last week said the French and Guinean governments were considering clinical trials of Favipiravir, developed by group firm Toyama Chemical Co, to treat patients infected with Ebola.

-Sihuan's Hong Kong-lised shares were up 4.5 percent at 0230 (0730 BST), far outpacing the wider Hang Seng Index .HSI which was down 0.7 percent.
-The firm's shares are up over 80 percent this year compared with the benchmark index which is broadly flat.